mvolkmann/mvolkmann.github.com/programming/sed-article.md

 sed -E 's/.*/wc -l &/e' file-paths.txt
 ```

-The `p` command outputs the current value of PatSpace.
+The `p` command outputs the current value of the pattern space.
 It is especially useful in conjunction with the `-n` option
 which disables AutoPrint.
 This allows multi-command `sed` scripts
-to decide whether and how many times to output PatSpace.
+to decide whether and how many times to output the pattern space.

-The `P` command is similar, but only outputs the first line of PatSpace.
+The `P` command is similar, but only outputs the first line of the pattern space.
 It is useful in `sed` scripts that
-read more than one input line into PatSpace.
+read more than one input line into the pattern space.

 The `r` command causes all the lines in a given file
 to be output at the end of a `sed` script.